oalfonso-o/mkdocs/docs/posts/mailserver.md

 # Mail Server with Postfix and Dovecot

 This post explains how to setup a [Postfix](https://www.postfix.org/) [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server and a [Dovecot](https://www.dovecot.org/) [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) server for personal use.
-For entreprise I recommend selecting a trusted vendor.
+For enterprise I recommend selecting a trusted vendor.

 This post will go through: